 💡 PRO TIP: Only Shopify POS integrates your online and retail store data into one back office—from customer data to inventory, sales, and more.
 View easy-to-understand reports to spot trends faster, capitalize on opportunities, and jumpstart your brand’s growth.

 Never run out of stock at your store

 Stockouts don’t just mean disappointed customers.
 They also mean missed opportunities.
 When popular items are out of stock, retailers are literally leaving money on the table and inviting their shoppers to take their business elsewhere.

-While it’s almost impossible to eliminate the risks of stockouts completely, retailers can take a more proactive approach to inventory management and significantly reduce the chances of out-of-stocks.
+While it’s almost impossible to eliminate the risks of stockouts completely, retailers can take a more proactive approach to supply chain management and significantly reduce the negative impact of stockouts on their bottom line.

 Make stockouts a thing of the past

 Only Shopify lets you manage your online and retail store inventory from the same back office.
 Balance inventory with fewer counts, Set reorder points, enable low stock alerts, and create purchase orders without leaving your POS system.